JohnEarnest/Octo/BeginnersGuide.md

 If you squint, you can probably make out the smiley face!
 Every pixel that is turned on in the image when we draw it is a 1 and every pixel that is turned off is a 0 when we look at the number in binary, and every number is an 8-pixel row of a sprite.

-Try making your own sprite images using binary, or use [this tool](http://johnearnest.github.io/Octo/pixel.html) to draw a sprite and get the corresponding hex numbers (or vice versa).
+Try making your own sprite images using binary, or use the sprite editor built into Octo to draw a sprite and get the corresponding hex numbers (or vice versa).

 Animation
 ---------